jito-labs/searcher-examples/README.md

 ### On-chain addresses
 On-chain addresses for tip programs and tip accounts can be found here: https://jito-foundation.gitbook.io/mev/mev-payment-and-distribution/on-chain-addresses

-### RPC + Geyser
-If one needs access to low-latency, load-balanced RPC and Geyser, please reach out to support@jito.wtf or create a ticket in our discord asking for a Geyser/RPC API key.

 ## Folders

 ### backrun